 Who's At Risk The Most

-No one is excluded from ozone exposure health risk.
-Children in particular, are the biggest victim due to their developing immune system.
-People suffering from asthma or elderly are also in the list due to their weakened immune system.
+No one is excluded from ozone health risks.
+Children, in particular, are the biggest victim due to their developing immune systems.
+People who have asthma or elderly are also on the list due to their weakened immune systems.
 Lastly, people with vitamin C and E deficiencies are also in a higher risk group.